-At the present time, no male adult students will reside at Restoration Ranch.
+At the present time, no male adult students will reside at Restoration Ranch, TX.
 The programming at Restoration Ranch is gender specific for women ages 18-65.
 Men will be involved with the program as a non-student resident status defined as: volunteerism, board of directors, education and training of staff and board, daily ranch care, and special ranch events.

-Do you house homeless individuals at Restoration Ranch?
+Do you house homeless individuals at Restoration Ranch, TX?

-Females documented by birth certificate being between ages 18-65, not chemically dependent, pregnant at any stage, convicted of a violent crime, or documented as a danger to others by a certified/licensed medical professional are welcome to apply to Restoration Ranch.
-Women who are without a home can eventually become long-term adult students at Restoration Ranch if all required information is submitted for application process.
+Females documented by birth certificate being between ages 18-65, not chemically dependent, pregnant at any stage, convicted of a violent crime, or documented as a danger to others by a certified/licensed medical professional are welcome to apply to Restoration Ranch, TX.
+Women who are without a home can eventually become long-term adult students at Restoration Ranch, TX if all required information is submitted for application process.

 I am ready to leave my abuser.
-Can I come to Restoration Ranch?
+Can I come to Restoration Ranch, TX?

-Restoration Ranch is not an emergency care facility.
+Restoration Ranch, TX is not an emergency care facility.
 Women and people who are currently living in or connected to physically, emotionally or other abusive situations or circumstances need to contact their local authorities or contact 911 immediately.

-Restoration Ranch hopes to be a part of a woman’s restorative care in the future.
-Restoration Ranch is not designed to be an emergency shelter source for first-responders or public walk-up services.
+Restoration Ranch, TX hopes to be a part of a woman’s restorative care in the future.
+Restoration Ranch, TX is not designed to be an emergency shelter source for first-responders or public walk-up services.

 Our staff intends to work with a network of community, civic, and social service providers to help transition women from crisis to long-term stability.
-Restoration Ranch is designed for a long-term residential work-study program for women who can thrive and regain stability.
+Restoration Ranch, TX is designed for a long-term residential work-study program for women who can thrive and regain stability.

 The process of integration to long-term ministry care is costly and takes time.
-The goal of Restoration Ranch is to gently and carefully help women settle into a new lifestyle which includes changes in thought and behavior process.
+The goal of Restoration Ranch, TX is to gently and carefully help women settle into a new lifestyle which includes changes in thought and behavior process.
 The length of the program at minimum is twelve (12) months consisting of three (3) different phases.
 Each of the work-study stages build upon the previous stage when the female student is ready to advance.
 Women are surrounded with support and encouragement to successfully complete each stage.